Andrewllab/fast_mail/README.md

 Horeka can be very very slow when it comes to file I/O. The fastest way to get data into a training run on the cluster is to do the preprocessing locally, compress it, transfer the archive, and then only uncompress inside the job itself.

-1. On your local machine, run training (or just start training) to ensure that your data is preprocessed as you want it.
 1. On horeka, create a file at `configs/local/default.yaml`, and add the following (or something similar):
     ```yaml
     # @package _global_